UWPCE-PythonCert/IntroToPython-2014/_sources/session07.txt

 """

 Whenever you override a method, the interface of the new method should be the same as the old.
-It should takethe same parameters, return the same type, and obey the same preconditions and postconditions.
+It should take the same parameters, return the same type, and obey the same preconditions and postconditions.

 If you obey this rule, you will find that any function designed to work with an instance of a superclass, like a Deck, will also work with instances of subclasses like a Hand or PokerHand.
 If you violate this rule, your code will collapse like (sorry) a house of cards.